salesforce-eagle/UnmanagedPackageDeployment/README.md

 # UnmanagedPackageDeployment

-This Repositories contains the work related to Second Generation Unmanaged Package Deployment.
+This Repositories contains the work related to Second Generation Unmanaged Package Deployment.<br>
-      1. There will be different folder based on the kind of activity and metadata they contains.
+      1. There will be different folder based on the kind of activity and metadata they contains.<br>
-            1. foundation-objs : This folder(package) should contain all the metadat that is related to an object(Object, Page Layout, Global value set etc..)
+       	<ul>1. foundation-objs : This folder(package) should contain all the metadat that is related to an object(Object, Page Layout, Global value set etc..)<br></ul>
-            2. foundation-code : This folder(package) should contain all the code or custom build metadata(Apex class, Test class, Triggers, VF page, LWC etc..)
+        	<ul>2. foundation-code : This folder(package) should contain all the code or custom build metadata(Apex class, Test class, Triggers, VF page, LWC etc..)<br></ul>
-            3. foundation-process : This folder(package) should contain all the automation process metadata(Flow, Process builder, Workflow rule, Email Template etc..)
+          	<ul>3. foundation-process : This folder(package) should contain all the automation process metadata(Flow, Process builder, Workflow rule, Email Template etc..)<br></ul>
-            4. foundation-functional : This folder(package) should contain all the remaining metadata which have dependency on the previous packages(Flexi Page, Custom metadata records etc..)
+            <ul>4. foundation-functional : This folder(package) should contain all the remaining metadata which have dependency on the previous packages(Flexi Page, Custom metadata records etc..)<br></ul>
-            5. foundation-exceptionHandling : This folder(package) should contain all the code related to Error handling framework of an organization.
+            <ul>5. foundation-exceptionHandling : This folder(package) should contain all the code related to Error handling framework of an organization.<br></ul>
-            6. force-all : This folder(package) should contain the metadata than needs to get deployed normally without using Umnamaged Package Deployment Process.
+            <ul>6. force-all : This folder(package) should contain the metadata than needs to get deployed normally without using Umnamaged Package Deployment Process.<br></ul>

  # Order of Package deployment